DandyLyons/notes/content/Library/The Bible (WEB)/41 - Mark/Mark-07.md

 For from within, out of the hearts of men, proceed evil thoughts, adulteries, sexual sins, murders, thefts,

 ###### v22
-covetings, wickedness, deceit, lustful desires, an evil eye, blasphemy, pride, and foolishness.
+covetings, wickedness, deceit, lustful desires, an evil eye, blasphemy, [[pride]], and foolishness.

 ###### v23
 All these evil things come from within, and defile the man."